We have a brilliant new offering to tell you about - one that gets you exclusive content!

 Patreon is a platform that enables creators like us at SNJ to offer additional content exclusively for members who pay a small monthly subscription.
-We’ve set this at a minimum of $5 (it’s US-based), which loosely converts to £4 a month.
+We’ve set this at a minimum of $5 (it’s US-based), which loosely converts to £5 a month after costs.
 Our existing monthly PayPal donators (we love you) will automatically be included to get the extra content, without having to make any change on their end.

 While lots of organisations have celebrity ‘patrons’ we’re using it in the traditional sense (see image)

 Anyone is welcome to sign up to be on our SNJ Squad patron - the more the merrier and the more people who sign up, the more extra content we will be able to offer.
 At present, we’re hamstrung because everything costs money and time.
 The more money we have, the more we can do, obviously.
 We’d also like to be able to pay ourselves for the work we do, and while we know parents value SNJ greatly, we can’t pay bills—or ourselves—with just compliments.

 As mentioned, the exclusive monthly newsletter will include a round-up of our posts, and the best of the month’s SEND news that you may have missed.
 There’ll also hopefully be special offers/discounts too.